explorable-viz/popl2022/Review/response.md

 > L179: "e : e'" has space before ":" but "x: e" does not.
 This seems inconsistent.

 [Assuming you mean L189 here.]
 The first operator is a list cons, and the second is syntax that associates a field name with a value in a record, so the missing space is (arguably) justified here, although some prefer to write cons with no space on either side.
 However, it would be more consistent to write the ":" in record notation using code font, as we do with the cons.

-> At about section 2.2.4, I started getting lost and would have found it useful
-> to have some examples.
-> At about section 3.1, I have another note that I was starting to get lost

-These sections are dense and would benefit from some examples.
-The presentational simplification we propose above (relating to □) would provide some space to do that.

 > The paper notes that "0 * x" does not depend on "x".
 Does "x * 0" depend on "x"
 > or is there a way you can get the best of both cases?